torqueforge/poodnc-2017/outline.md

   * The rules are: you can't use a conditional, and House must be open to the new requirement.
   * Tell them that inheritance is perfect and to go write it.

-Pirate/Formal House Instructions
+Pirate House Instructions

-EchoHouse Instructions:
-  * Each bit should appear twice.
-      * This is the house that Jack built the house that Jack built.
-      * This is the malt that lay in the malt that lay in the house that Jack built the house that Jack built.
-      * etc.
+  * Have them decide what a pirate would say instead of "This is"
-  * Same rules.
-No conditionals, House must be open.
+  * Same rules: you can't use a conditional, and House must be open to the new requirement.
-  * Tell them again to just go use inheritance.
+  * Create a `prefix` method to isolate "This is".
+  * Create PirateHouse to override `prefix`.

-RandomEchoHouse Instructions:
+RandomPirateHouse Instructions:
-  * Still want House, random house and echo house.
+  * Still want House, Random house and Pirate house.
   * Same rules.
 No conditionals, House must be open.
   * New rule.
 You may not duplicate any code.